flowersinthesand/portal-java/atmosphere/README.md

 ```

 ### Using web.xml
-The context parameter `portal.options` which is a JSON representing options is used to override the module default options.
+The context parameter `portal.options` and `portal.classes` which are JSON is used to override the module default options.

 ```xml
 <context-param>